-Experience Science is a free event, providing students in Years 10-12 the opportunity to discover what studying Science is like at UQ.
+Experience Science is a free event, providing students in Years 10 to 12 the opportunity to discover what studying Science is like at University of Queensland (UQ).

-With programs occurring across Thursday 12 July - Tuesday 17 July, this event is facilitated by experts from UQ and industry, and provides hands-on, interactive Science workshops.
+With programs occurring across Thursday 12 July to Tuesday 17 July, this event is facilitated by experts from UQ and industry, and provides hands-on, interactive Science workshops.